modular/modular/KGEN/docs/public/programming-manual.md

 ```

 The Mojo compiler is fairly smart about type inference with parameters.
 Note
-that this function is able to call the parametric `sqrt(x)` function without
+that this function is able to call the parametric `sqrt()` function without
 specifying the parameters, the compiler infers its parameters as if you wrote
 `sqrt[width,type](x)` explicitly.
-Also note that `rsqrt` chose to define
+Also note that `rsqrt()` chose to define
-its first parameter named "width" but the SIMD type names it `size` without
+its first parameter named `width` but the SIMD type names it `size` without
 challenge.

 ### Parameter expressions are just Mojo code

 All parameters and parameter expressions are typed using the same type system
-as the runtime program: 'Int' and 'DType' are implemented in the Mojo standard
+as the runtime program: `Int` and `DType` are implemented in the Mojo standard
 library as structs.
 Parameters are quite powerful, supporting the use of
-expressions with operators, function calls etc at compile time, just like a
+expressions with operators, function calls at compile-time, and more, just like a
 runtime program.
-This enables the use of many 'dependent type' features, for
+This enables the use of many "dependent type" features.
+For
 example, you might want to define a helper function to concatenate two SIMD
 vectors: